Welcome to RAMM Software

 Latest from RAMM

 Graeme Norman our General Manager and James Lawrence, our Software Development Manager, have combined to demonstrate the new features in RAMM.
-RAMM Map Filter is much improved.
-Symbol Size and Clustering on RAMM Map has changed, as have Thematic Rules for numeric spans.
-Inspections are now available.
-Submitica has been updated.
-Check out the new features from Sprint 8 in 2017 (5:21).
+RAMM Grid columns can now be set to user-defined widths using the mouse pointer.
+They can also be reordered using drag and drop.
+Creating complex shapes on RAMM Map for items such as footpaths and berms is now easier using the Convert Line to Polygon option.
+Check out the new features from Sprint 10 in 2017 (5:34).

 An Introduction to Inspections